Odyssey Sims: Overseas

+Athletes Unlimited

+Sims has been a central figure in Athletes Unlimited Pro Basketball since the league's inaugural season.
+She is the league's all-time leader in career leaderboard points, win points, stat points, and MVP points, and the only player to surpass 20,000 leaderboard points and 10,000 win points.
+Sims has recorded three consecutive medal finishes, including runner-up placements in 2024 and 2025, and was named to the AU All-Defensive Team in 2025, while also holding multiple league records for games played, captaincies, and Game MVP awards.
+In October 2025, Sims signed to return to Athletes Unlimited Pro Basketball for its fifth season in Nashville, continuing her long-term involvement with the league.
+In March 2026, Sims became champion of the sixth season of AU Pro Basketball.

 National team career

 Sims played on the team representing the US at the 2011 Summer Universiade held in Shenzhen, China.
 The team, coached by Bill Fennelly, won all six games to earn the gold medal.
 Sims averaged 6.2 points per game.

 Sims was selected to be a member of the team representing the US at the 2013 Summer Universiade held in Kazan, Russia.
 The team, coached by Sherri Coale, won the opening four games easily, scoring in triple digits in each game, and winning by 30 or more points in each case.
 After winning the quarterfinal game against Sweden, they faced Australia in the semifinal.
 The USA team opened up as much as a 17 point in the fourth quarter of the game but the Australian team fought back and took a one-point lead in the final minute.
-Crystal Bradford scored a basket with 134 seconds left ant he game to secure a 79–78 victory.
+Crystal Bradford scored a basket with 134 seconds left in the game to secure a 79–78 victory.
 The gold medal opponent was Russia, but the USA team never trailed, and won 90–71 to win the gold medal and the World University games Championship.
 Sims was the third leading scorer for the team, averaging 12.7 points per game.
 She led the team in assists with 32, and steals with 12.
 She was named co-MVP of the tournament, along with Russia's Tatiana Grigoryeva.